thumbnail image

 "The point of compassion is not to eliminate suffering, but to lead a person to the truth so he [she/they] will be able to lead a life of truth." - H. Almaas

-I am a licensed psychologist and have been working with couples and individuals for over twenty years.
-I maintain a full-time private practice with my husband, Dr. Craig Malkin, in Belmont and Cambridge, Massachusetts.
+I'm a licensed psychologist and have been working with couples and individuals for over twenty years.
+I maintain a full-time private practice with my husband, Dr. Craig Malkin, in Belmont, Massachusetts.
 I'm also a part-time lecturer and clinical supervisor at Harvard Medical School, as well as an ICEEFT certified therapist and clinical supervisor in Emotionally Focused Therapy for Couples.
 My clinical and research endeavors have been heavily influenced by my travels throughout Asia, where I experienced, first hand, just how powerfully culture and environment influence subjective experiences of relationships, emotion, and healing.
 I integrate a range of therapuetic perspectives in my work, but lean heavily upon emotion-focused, experiential interventions in practice.
-I welcome clients identifying with any sexual orientation, gender, race, ethnicity and class background; (my pronouns are she/her).

 Experience & Training